KirosG/DC-Crime-Prediction/README.md

 Sevenths Decide which parameters and config_dict are ideal for your data and computing power.

-- List of config_dicts from -[https://epistasislab.github.io/tpot/using/#built-in-tpot-configurations](https://epistasislab.github.io/tpot/using/#built-in-tpot-configurations)
+- [List of config_dicts from] (https://epistasislab.github.io/tpot/using/#built-in-tpot-configurations)

 Default TPOT - TPOT will search over a broad range of preprocessors, feature constructors, feature selectors, models, and parameters to find a series of operators that minimize the error of the model predictions.
 Some of these operators are complex and may take a long time to run, especially on larger datasets.